English Language Arts

 Half Year ½ unit Grades 11-12

-From “ I Have a Dream” to JFK’s Inaugural Address” – from informative speech topics such as The Loch Ness Monster to the History of Canandaigua - Students will learn how to write and deliver effective speeches, critique and analyze published speeches, and critique and analyze speeches of their peers.
-They will participate in a research-based debate and engage in story-telling and reader’s theater exercises.
-Students will also work through the job interview process and participate in a mock interview in which other students serve as an interview committee.
+From “I Have a Dream” to JFK’s Inaugural Address” – from informative speech topics such as The Loch Ness Monster to the History of Canandaigua, students will learn how to write and deliver effective informative and persuasive speeches, participate in formal and informal debates, critique and analyze published speeches and speeches of their peers, learn how to be more aware of their voice and body language to communicate more effectively.
 We will frequently use improv as a method through which we develop our comfort in front of a group.
-Students can expect to write research-based speeches, deliver these speeches, write peer-review papers, create and develop characters by means of various exercises, and speak extemporaneously.
 Students will finish the semester with an impromptu speech; the skills involved in such are wide-reaching, setting students up for success in a variety of future fields, situations, and circumstances.

 0079 MYTHOLOGY & ALLUSION